gmarciani/markov-solver/README.md

 ## Usage

+You can use `markov-solver` as a CLI or as a library in your project.

+To use it as a CLI, check the recorded demo:

 ![Markov Chain Solver Demo](https://raw.githubusercontent.com/gmarciani/markov-solver/mainline/resources/brand/demo.gif)

+To use it as a library, you can check the [examples](./examples).

+In both cases you need to define the Markov Chain to solve.
+See the instructions below to know how to do it.

 ### Chain with constant transition rates
 Let us image that we want to solve the following Markov chain: